Productivity Measures and Related Variables - National and Provincial (Annual) (MFP)

 - Revisions to the Multifactor Productivity Accounts

-The documentation about the revisions to multifactor productivity growth estimates can be found in "Revisions to the Multifactor Productivity Accounts," as part of The Canadian Productivity Review series (15-206-X) available from our website.
+The documentation about the revisions to multifactor productivity growth estimates can be found in "Revisions to the Multifactor Productivity Accounts," as part of The Canadian Productivity Review series (15-206-X) available on the Statistics Canada website.